What does it mean for an object to be mutable?

 Don’t let the fancy word confuse you, it just means that the object state can be changed.

 It doesn’t make any sense for numbers or symbols, or even

 false (which are also objects) to change.

-The alternative to mutating an object, but still being able to get an updated version of the object, is to make a new copy of the object with the changes and then return this new object, leaving the original object intact.
+You can make a new copy of an object with the changes & then return this new object, leaving the original object intact.

 If arrays were immutable and you wanted to change just one element of an array, you would have to copy all the data, including the elements that didn’t change.

 Imagine having to copy a one million (or more) element array every time you had to make any change, doesn’t matter how small!
-That wouldn’t be very efficient, would it?
+Not very efficient…

 There is a category of programming errors which are caused by the combination of two things: mutable objects & the fact that variables don’t contain data directly, but a reference to where this data is stored.